meganz/MEGAcmd/README.md

 ```
 To speed up compilation, we can use the `-j` option to specify a number of cores.

-## System-wide installation (Linux)
+## System-wide installation (Linux/macOS)
 On Unix-based systems, such as Linux or macOS, MEGAcmd can be installed with (after building):
 ```
 sudo cmake --install build/build-cmake-Release
 ```
 This will install `mega-cmd`, `mega-cmd-server`, and all `mega-*` commands such as `mega-put`, `mega-cd`, etc. It is recommended to avoid installing a Debug build, since some paths might not be properly setup.

 We can specify the default directory to install from by adding the `-DCMAKE_INSTALL_PREFIX` flag while configuring.
-In that case, we can simply install with `sudo cmake --install`.

 # Usage
-Before explaining the two ways of interaction, it is important to understand how MEGAcmd works.
-When you login with MEGAcmd, your session, the list of synced folders, and some cache database are stored in your local home folder.
-MEGAcmd also stores some other configuration in that folder.
-Closing it does not delete those and restarting your computer will restore your previous session (the same as megasync won't ask for user/password once you restart your computer).
+Before explaining the two ways of interaction, it's important to understand how MEGAcmd works.
+When you login with MEGAcmd, your session, the list of synced folders, cache databases, and extra configuration are stored in your local home folder.
+Closing it does not delete those, and restarting the MEGAcmd server will restore your previous session (similary to the MEGA Desktop App, which won't ask for user/password once restarted).

 You will need to `logout` properly in order to clean your data.